-The total OPEB liability as of June 30, 2020 was determined using the following actuarial assumptions:
+The total OPEB liability as of June 30, 2022 was determined using the following actuarial assumptions:

-Valuation date June 30, 2019 Measurement date June 30, 2020 Investment rate of return 5.75%, net of investment expense, including inflation Inflation 2.75% Projected salary increases 3.00%, including inflation Medical cost increases (trend) CalPERS medical premium amounts, dental and vision premiums, and Medicare Part B premiums are assumed to increase 5% per year.
+Valuation date June 30, 2021 Measurement date June 30, 2021 Investment rate of return 5.75%, net of investment expense, including inflation Inflation 2.75% Projected salary increases 3.00%, including inflation Medical cost increases (trend) CalPERS medical premium amounts, dental and vision premiums, and Medicare Part B premiums are assumed to increase 5% per year.
 Mortality rate Derived using the 2017 CalPERS valuation.
-In the 2017 - valuation, rates were taken from the 2014 CalPERS OPEB Assumptions Model.
+In the 2017 valuation, rates were taken from the 2014 CalPERS OPEB Assumptions Model.

-The long-term expected rate of return on the OPEB plan investments was determined by using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
-The asset class percentages are taken from the current composition of the CERBT trust, and the expected yields are taken from a recent CalPERS publication for the Pension Fund (except for the estimated yield of 3.90% for commodities).
+The long-term expected rate of return on the OPEB plan investments was determined by using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
+The asset class percentages are taken from the current composition of the CERBT trust, and the expected yields are taken from a recent CalPERS publication for the Pension Fund.